Prof. Ljubomir Jankovic

 ASHRAE members, students, architects, property developers, building stakeholders, policy makers, etc.

-The Zero Equation - Determining building emissions status in future years (Basic)
+The Zero Equation - Determining building emissions status in future years (Basic/Intermediate)

 The lecture introduces results of research that revealed a significant delay in achieving zero cumulative emissions, if embodied emissions are not taken into account.
 This inspired the development of a Zero Equation, to answer the question: When is a building going to achieve zero cumulative emissions, consisting of embodied and operational emissions?
 The Zero Equation is first explained using an analogy with a jam jar and spoons, in order to communicate its concept to a wider audience.
 Subsequently, it is introduced as a mathematical formula and applied in several case studies.
 In addition to determining the building emission status in future years, a derivative of the Zero Equation is used to determine by how much a renewable energy system needs to be expanded in order to achieve zero cumulative emissions within a specified number of years.
 The lecture then demonstrates the application of the Zero Equation in several case studies of newbuild and retrofitted buildings, including the ASHRAE New Global Headquarters, establishing the time when these buildings will achieve cumulative zero emissions.